pannous/hieros/docs/README.md

 'L' 𓂋 «lense» «el'lips» actually is normally read as
 'R' 𓂋 «rot» = «mouth» in Russian

 Barbarion or not, the Egyptian letter 'b' [𓃀](𓃀) looks almost like a flipped modern 'b' in writing (both writing directions were common initially).
-The word '𓃀' itself is cognate with [european](PIE) variants: Bein, Pod, foot, la pierna: lab' vs leg(𓃀~L) …
+The word '𓃀' itself is cognate with [european](PIE) variants: Bein, Pod, foot, la pierna: lab' vs leg(𓃀⋍L) …

 Every single letter in this “[Alphabet](Alphabet)” of Egyptian hieroglyphs left a tremendous linguistic footprint on most surrounding and quite distant extinct and extant languages